 Grain-free pumpkin pancakes are a delicious and easy gluten-free breakfast.
 This pumpkin pancakes recipe is paleo-friendly, gluten-free and a healthy start to your day.

-This delicious “Paleo friendly” pancake recipe came from my friend, Ann, over at Fountain Avenue Kitchen.
+This delicious “Paleo-friendly” pancake recipe came from my friend, Ann, over at Fountain Avenue Kitchen.
 She’s amazing, I encourage you to stop by and see what she’s whipped up this week.
 When she posted this recipe recently, I immediately put it on my “must make ASAP” list.
 I love that it uses almond butter for the base.

-Baked Pumpkin Pancakes (Grain-Free)
+Grain-Free Baked Pumpkin Pancakes Recipe